BennyOptions/icon-project.github.io/docs/icon_network.md

 ![](images/iconex-isdev.png)

 - Reload your wallet, then you will see the menu in the bottom.
 Click the **ICX (SERVER)** button to open the dropup list of the available networks.
-You can choose predefined one, or manually set a custom node.
+You can choose a predefined one, or manually set a custom node.

 ![](images/iconex-network.png)